 Fruits contain natural sugars, a mix of sucrose, fructose, and glucose.
 Many people hear sugar is bad for you but fructose in fruit is only harmful in excess amounts, not from fruit.
 Fresh fruits and vegetables are a better choice than frozen or canned, processing removes all the nutrients.
 Frozen is the second best choice.

 Why doesn’t the majority of Americans eat fruits and vegetables daily?

 People are busy with sports, meetings, after school activities they don’t take the time to cook meals at home so they go to the drive-thru window.
 Fruits and vegetables aren’t easily available at fast food restaurants.
 They are easy to prepare – rinse, peel, cut, enjoy.

 When I get home from grocery shopping I make a salad.
 I use half the veggies in the salad and the rest are cut up and put into baggies for snacks throughout the week.
 I rinse the carrots and put them in a container to snack on or take for lunch.
-I cut up my celery as well.
+I cut up celery as well.
 This way we have the veggies ready to grab for lunches or snacks.
-My kids take a packed lunch to school and will cut up an apple and split it in half between them.
+My kids take a packed lunch to school and will cut up an apple, or bag some grapes.
 When I buy a melon I cut it up and put it in the fridge.
 I cut strawberries so they can have those with breakfast, lunch or snack as well.
 It’s best to rinse and cut it all when I get home from the store so it doesn’t sit in the fridge and go bad.